Study of phase transition of Potts model with Domain Adversarial Neural Network: Method

 \subsection{Data sets of models}

 Before feeding the configurations into DANN, they need to be partly labeled as source domain.
-To minimize the human intervention, we start to label the temperature range far away from the critical regime of the phase transition with ensured phase: ordered phase for $T<<T_c$ and disordered phase for $T>>T_c$, as shown in Sec. \ref{Glauber}.
-Therefore, we choose the configuration samples in $T\in [0.05, 0.1]$ below the phase transition point having label ``0" and $T\in [3.9, 4]$ above the phase transition point having label ``1" as the initial source domain, and the rest part is for target domain range.
-Here a criterion to handle the ``appropriate distance'' from the critical temperature: 99\% predicted labels of configurations are the same for a given $T$.
+To minimize the human intervention, we start to label the temperature ranges far away from the critical regime of the phase transition, where one can be sure that $T\ll T_c$ is an ordered, and $T\gg T_c$ is a disordered phase, as shown in Sec. \ref{Glauber}.
+Therefore, we choose the configuration samples in $T\in [0.05, 0.1]$ below the phase transition point having label ``0" and $T\in [3.9, 4]$ above the phase transition point having label ``1" as the initial source domain, and the rest is taken to the target domain.
+Next, we are to narrow the target domain range, closing to the transition point, but keeping an "appropriate distance" from it.
+That means, that we set the new boundaries (temperature range) of the source domain range, and check with the network, that on that boundary at least 99\% of the predicted labels are the same.
 Because the transition region is usually sharp for a system with enough large size, very few mislabeled samples can be negligible through automatic classification of the network.

 After the training process of epoch = 1000, we use the target domain configurations to predict the classification of a configuration at each value of $T$ and average them for each $T$, separately.
 The output of DANN is a two-dimensional vector, which represents the two probabilities that the configurations (input data) belongs to the label ``0'' (ordered phase) and ``1'' (disordered phase).
-The critical point $T_c$ is achieved by 50\% of the configurations belongs to class ``0" and the rest to ``1", i.e., each of these configurations has a probability of 50\% belonging to the ordered phase or the disordered phase.
+The critical point $T_c$ is defined as where the probabilities of the ordered and disorder phases are 50\%-50\%.